-May 2022 saw the release of the latest addition to the Fire family - The All-New Fire 7 Tablet (at Amazon).
+May 2022 saw the release of a new addition to the Fire family - The 12th Generation Fire 7 (at Amazon).

 The last 7 inch Fire tablet was the 9th generation, released in 2019.